-The Group's reserves and claims from underwritten policies are exposed to the risk of changes in claims development patterns arising from inflation.
-The Company considers the impact of excess inflation on its technical provisions as part of its on-going stress testing.
+The Company's reserves and claims from underwritten policies are exposed to the risk of changes in claims development patterns arising from inflation.
+The Company considers the impact of excess inflation on its claims payments and technical provisions as part of its ongoing stress testing.